Struct rusttype::PositionedGlyph

 The font to which this glyph belongs.
 If the glyph is a standalone glyph that owns its resources,

-case, None
+case, None is returned.

 fn unpositioned(&self) -> &ScaledGlyph<'a>